 - Advanced Analytics Tools: Get in-depth audience insights and easily compare analytics across two or more episodes.

-- Fully Functioning Website: When you sign up for an account, you also receive a fully functioning podcast website.
+- Fully Functioning Website: You also receive a fully functioning podcast website when you sign up for an account.

 - One-Click Publishing: With a single click of the mouse, your podcast can be in front of millions of listeners.

 Pros of Simplecast

 - Multiple podcast players and web players

 - Unlimited storage and uploads

 - Customizable show website with a custom domain